jsmuster/unitconverter/README.md

 ## Step 1 - Start Development server

-Run two commands, and for that you might need to console windows open
+Run two commands, and for that you might need two console windows open

 `npm run project`